-See statement on absence of any currency risk applying to this Transaction in Section 4.4 (Regulatory and Industry Compliance) - STS Statements - §(I) on page 128.
+See statement on absence of any currency risk applying to this Transaction in Section 4.4 (Regulatory and Industry Compliance) - STS Statements - §(I).

-See also R&W §(f) in Section 7.2 on page 201, confirming that each Mortgage Loan is denominated in Euro, and on page 4, Section on "denomination" of the Notes, confirming that Euro is the only currency used.
+See also R&W §(f) in Section 7.2, confirming that each Mortgage Loan is denominated in Euro, and the section on "denomination" of the Notes, confirming that Euro is the only currency used.
 In the absence of any currency mismatch, no currency hedging is therefore necessary.